-Both the Pre-AP Summer Institute (Pre-APSI) and the Online Foundational Modules support teachers in preparing and planning to teach their Pre-AP course.
-All Pre-AP teachers make a commitment to either attend the Pre-APSI (in person or virtually) or complete the Online Foundational Modules.
-In addition, teachers agree to complete at least one Online Performance Task Scoring module.
+Both the four-day Pre-AP Summer Institute (Pre-APSI) and the Online Foundational Module Series support teachers in preparing and planning to teach their Pre-AP course.
+All Pre-AP teachers are required to either attend the Pre-AP Summer Institute or complete the module series.
+In addition, teachers are required to complete at least one Online Performance Task Scoring module.
 For more details see page 8.